-HART 1220 HVAC/R Design and Installation I (4 credits) This is an introductory course covering basic skills relating to the heating, ventilation, and air conditioning industry.
-The course covers practical experience in the design and installation of residential heating, ventilation, and air conditioning systems and equipment in accordance with the International/Minnesota Mechanical and Gas Fuel Code.
-Student must register for HART 1220 (lecture) and HART 1221 (lab).
+HART 1220 HVAC/R Design and Installation I (4 credits) This is an introductory course covering basic skills relating

+International/Minnesota Mechanical and Gas Fuel Code.
+Student must register for HART 1220 (lecture) and HART

+1221 (lab).

 HART 2100 Heating, Air, & Refrigeration Control Systems (4 credits) This course is designed to give the student a thorough understanding of Heating, Air, & Refrigeration principals and controls.
 The course begins with a refresher on the processes and then will progress to controls systems and troubleshooting.
 The student will develop new skills from the controlled lab environment with system trainers and progress to operational residential and light commercial equipment.
 Student must register for HART 2100 (lecture) and HART 2101 (lab).